resource-watch/slate/source/includes/api/_overview.md

 For readability, URLs and query parameters may be displayed without escaping/encoding, but be sure to encode your URLs before issuing a request to the API, or it may produce undesired results.
 If you are using the RW API to build your own application, there's probably a library out there that does this for you automatically.

 In these examples, you'll also find references to a `Authorization: Bearer <your-token>` HTTP header.
 You can find more details about tokens in the [authentication](#authentication) section, which you should read before you get started.

-Last but not least, the RW API and its docs are made by humans, who will occasionally make mistakes.
-If you find something that you think is incorrect, could be improved, if you want to contribute yourself, or just want to say "thank you", you can reach us through [the RW API documentation Github project page](https://github.com/resource-watch/doc-api).

 ## Before you get started